 What is Peer Support?

-Peer support is a service in which a person with a disability can work with other persons who have disabilities and who are living independently in the community.
+Peer support is a service in which a person with a disability can work with other persons who have disabilities and are living independently in the community.

 Our peer counseling staff members are people with disabilities who have encountered their own personal challenges and can offer encouragement and guidance to other persons with disabilities.

-The Center also has Support group services available to any that are interested in attending our monthly support meetings.
-Our monthly support group meetings are listed in our activities calendar in our newsletter.
+The center also has support group services available to any interested in attending our monthly support meetings.These meetings are listed in the activities calendar in our newsletter.

 *Additionally, you can call our office at 801-373-5044 for more information.